conda-forge/arrow-cpp-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `arrow-cpp, arrow-cpp-cuda` can be installed with:
+Once the `conda-forge` channel has been enabled, `arrow-cpp` can be installed with:

 ```
-conda install arrow-cpp arrow-cpp-cuda
+conda install arrow-cpp
 ```

 It is possible to list all of the versions of `arrow-cpp` available on your platform with: